 So you have your threads, understand the key, now what ?

 Well, Each square is one cross stitch – if you are not sure how to do the actual stitch please have a look at my Cross Stitch Instructions.
-So, for example, for the pink ‘e’ you will need 3 stitches along the top of it.
+So, for example, for the pink ‘e’ in 'hello' you will need 3 stitches along the top of it.